-- Discipleship opportunities will be provided for those youth that are ready to go deeper;
+- Discipleship training opportunities will be provided for those youth that are ready to go deeper;

 - Evangelizing to inactive youth will continue;

-- The Parish Team will also work closely with the youth minister to help identify those youth and adults that may be able to be part of a CORE ministry team;
+- The Parish Team will also work closely with the youth minister to help identify and train those youth and adults that may be able to be part of a CORE ministry team;